-World Cuisine – Italian - Pavarottis and Amici, Thai - Thai Mukta, Indian Cinnamon and House of Spice
+World Cuisine – Italian - Pavarottis and Amici, Thai - Thai Mukta, Indian - Cinnamon and House of Spice

 Blueberrys Cafe - a must visit for delicious home made cake and great views.
 Check their facebook page to see which flavours are available.

 We also brew lots of local delicious beer – Yates, Quarr Abbey, the Island Brewery and Goddards brew a range of beers.
 These are available in local supermarkets as well as pubs and restaurants.
 Just a short distance away in Sandown is Bojum and Snark, a craft beer taproom run by Julie and Tracy.

 There are many more excellent café’s pubs and restaurants.
 Visit isleofwight.co.uk for more suggestions